zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Well, in Oscar’s family, when there are disagreemen ts within the family at a family gathering, people “put on a brave face.”
 The y don’t get emotional about it, in this case.
 Priscilla says, “What happens when yo u get mad at each other?”
 Oscar says, “Nothing.”
 Priscilla says, “What do you  mean nothing?”
 Oscar responds, “A lot of our family meals are eaten in s tony silence.”
 “Stony (stony) silence” would be a period of time when people who are angry with each other don’t talk to each other.

 You’ve seen this, I’m sure, and have experienced it .
 If you go to a restaurant and you see a man and a woman sitting there eating, not  talking to each other the whole time, we would describe that perhaps as a sit uation of “stony silence.”
-Maybe they’re mad at each other and they don’t want  to talk to each other, although nowadays it’s more likely that you’ll see two people staring at their phones rather than talking to each other, even if t hey’re not mad at each other.
+Maybe they’re mad at each other and they don’t want  to talk to each other, although nowadays it’s more likely that you’ll see two people staring at their phones rather than talking to each other, even if they’re not mad at each other.

 Priscilla says, “Wow, I think I prefer our knock-do wn, drag-out fights!”
 The expression “knock-down, drag-out” refers to a very serious argument that continues over a long time.
 Priscilla is saying tha t she prefers her family’s way of dealing with anger, which is to yell at each other,  rather than Oscar’s family’s way of dealing with it, which is simply to stop talking  to each other.